Skip to content

 3. Move success metrics from signup to trial-to-paid.
 Optimizing paid against signup CPA is a defense against bad creative; it is not a defense against bad unit economics.
 Once you have a baseline of paid-acquired users hitting your activation event, switch optimization signals to trial-to-paid conversion.
 The paid media with AI framework walks through what that looks like operationally.

-The team that wins paid for an AI product is the team running the math against honest margin while their competitors are still running it against 80 percent.
-The competitor with the bad assumption gets to $2M ARR and stalls; the team with the honest model gets there with a CAC payback under 12 months and budget headroom to scale.
+The team that wins paid for an AI product is the one running the math against honest margin while everyone else still runs it against 80 percent.
+The competitor running the bad assumption reaches $2M ARR and stalls, while the team with the honest model gets there with payback under 12 months and budget left over to scale.
+Same product, different spreadsheet.

 What AI Founders Should Do Tomorrow Morning